dougeby/IntuneDocs/intune-azure/manage-apps/wsfb-apps.md

 #ms.custom:
 ---

-# How to manage apps you purchased from the Windows Store for Business with Microsoft Intune
+# How to manage apps you purchased from the Windows Store for Business with Intune Azure preview

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

-# Manage apps you purchased from the Windows Store for Business with Microsoft Intune

 The [Windows Store for Business](https://www.microsoft.com/business-store) gives you a place to find and purchase apps for your organization, individually, or in volume.
 By connecting the store to Microsoft Intune, you can manage volume-purchased apps from the Intune portal.
 For example:
 * You can synchronize the list of apps you have purchased from the store with Intune.